scala-js/scala-js-website/doc/semantics.md

 Java reflection and, a fortiori, Scala reflection, are not supported.
 There is limited support for `java.lang.Class`, e.g., `obj.getClass.getName` will work for any Scala.js object (not for objects that come from JavaScript interop).

-## Exceptions

-In general, Scala.js supports exceptions, including catching them based on their type.
-However, exceptions that are typically triggered by the JVM have flaky semantics, in particular:

-- `ArrayIndexOutOfBoundsException` is never thrown.
-- `NullPointerException` is reported as JavaScript `TypeError` instead.
-- `StackOverflowError` is unsupported since the underlying JavaScript exception type varies based on the browser.

 ## Regular expressions